Cash Back Guarantee: The U.S. Redeems Damaged Bills Because The Dollar Depends On It

 According to Lonergan, money can't really be defined but has properties.
 It is a form of payment and relies on lots of people using it.

 "I could invent a language that's a great language but, because nobody else speaks it, has no value," he says.
-"And to some extent the usefulness of a language is directly proportional to or is linked to the number of people.
-For the more people that understand it and use it the even more useful it is.
+"And to some extent, the usefulness of a language is directly proportional to or is linked to the number of people.
+For the more people that understand it and use it, the even more useful it is.
 And this is also true of currencies."

-Money relies on the cooperation of a society to uphold its value — otherwise the system crumbles.
+Money relies on the cooperation of society members to uphold its value — otherwise the system crumbles.
 And that's why the Mutilated Currency Division's role is so important.
-When the Treasury issues a note, the government guarantees its worth — whether it's been scorched, shredded or digested.
+When the Treasury issues a note, the government guarantees its worth — whether it has been scorched, shredded or digested.
 As long as the workers can identify the serial number and ensure people aren't sending in counterfeits, the government will reimburse the value of the disfigured paper.

 Employees sift through approximately 24,000 cases a year with a few tools at their disposal: scalpels, scissors, tape, glue, tweezers, microscopes, UV lights, drying ovens and cheesecloth.

-Some submitters are nervous and want to drop off their claim in person to the Bureau of Engraving and Printing, but a majority of the cases come in through the mail.
+Some submitters are nervous and want to drop off their claim in person to the Bureau of Engraving and Printing, but a majority of cases come in through the mail.
 Packages of damaged U.S. dollars arrive from people all over the world.

-"It's the only global currency," says Lydia Washington, the bureau spokeswoman.
+"It's the only global currency," says Washington, the bureau spokeswoman.
 "You can't take a euro everywhere.
 You can't take a rupee everywhere."

 They've seen everything.
-Once, a woman walked into her home to witness her dementia-diagnosed father shred $250,000 in life savings.
+Once, a woman walked into her home to witness her dementia-diagnosed father shredding $250,000 in life savings.
 The division was able to recover most of it.
 Another time, a farmer lost his wallet after a cow ate it, so he shipped in the cow's stomach.

 "You never know what you're going to get until we actually open up and go through it," says Eric Walsh, assistant manager of the division.

 After natural disasters, the division sees an uptick in cases.
 It was identifying money damaged in Hurricane Katrina for five years after the storm.
-"Some of the people are at the low points and they reach out to us with these submissions and we're able to give them some relief," Walsh says.
+"Some of the people are at the low points, and they reach out to us with these submissions and we're able to give them some relief," Walsh says.